stuttgart-things/install-configure-powerdns/README.md

 # stuttgart-things/install-configure-powerdns

-This Ansible role can completely set up and configure a PowerDNS DNS server with a mariadb backend and a managment frontend with a NGINX reverse proxy for secure access.
+This Ansible role can completely set up and configure a PowerDNS DNS server with a mariadb backend and a managment frontend within a podman container with a NGINX reverse proxy for secure access.
 The entire ansible logic is based on api calls.
 No client binary is required.
 In addition to the installation, this role can also be used to create dns entrys and much more.

 ### Role installation: